DelangTech/Email-Telegram-Notifier/README.md

 - Download `run.exe`.
 - Double-click to run it.
-- A browser window will open automatically with the interface.
+- A GUI will open automatically with the interface.

 ---